angasan/DNASimulation/README.md

-# Learning Bioinformatics with Java
+# Project 1 - Bioinformatics with Java (simulation of DNA)
-Creating a simulation of the DNA lifecycle and tasks from scratch using Java.